-- 1. All applicants interested in participating in the Innovation Set-Aside during the 2024 allocation year must submit a completed pre-application. - 2.
-The pre-application will be available in the Iowa Finance Authority TAC system beginning June 1, 2023. - 3.
-The deadline for submission of the pre-application is July 17, 2023, at 4:30 pm CST.
-Late submissions will not be accepted. - 4.
+- 1. All applicants interested in participating in the Innovation Set-Aside during the 2025 allocation year must submit a completed pre-application. - 2.
+The pre-application will be available in the Iowa Finance Authority TAC system beginning on January 2, 2024.

+- 3. The deadline for submission of the pre-application is May 1, 2024, at 4:30 pm CST.
+Late submissions will not be accepted.
+A \$500 fee is due upon submission of the pre-application and will be donated to a housing related charitable purpose of IFA's discretion. - 4.
 The IFA team will review all innovation pre-applications for completeness, preliminary feasibility, purpose, and impact for the residents, community, or industry.
-The pre-application does not require location, site control, financing, architecture, costs and proforma, or full qualified development team.

-- 5. The IFA team will select up to six finalist to present at the Innovation Set-Aside competition for the opportunity to submit a 2024 LIHTC Innovation Set-Aside full application.
+The pre-application does not require location, site control, financing, architecture, costs and proforma, or full qualified development team. - The IFA team will select up to four finalists to present at the Innovation Set-Aside competition for the opportunity to submit a 2025 LIHTC Innovation Set-Aside full application.
 IFA reserves the right to select no finalists. - 6.
-All applicants will be notified of the selected finalists for the Innovation Set-Aside competition by email no later than August 1, 2023.
-Finalists must accept the opportunity to compete in the Innovation Set-Aside competition by August 8, 2023.
-Finalists must make an in-person presentation at the 2023 Housing Iowa Conference that will be open to conference attendees. - 7.
+All applicants will be notified of the selected finalists for the Innovation Set-Aside competition by email no later than July 1, 2024.
+Finalists must accept the opportunity to compete in the Innovation Set-Aside competition by July 10, 2024.
+Finalists must make an in-person presentation at the 2024 Housing Iowa Conference that will be open to conference attendees. - 7.
 A review panel will assess the Innovation Set-Aside finalist pre-applications and presentations.
 The review panel may be comprised of IFA staff, IEDA staff, and industry professionals in such fields as architecture, energy, construction, finance, health and human services, housing policy, and supportive services.
-Finalists should be prepared to answer questions from the panel and conference attendees. - 8.
-Following the presentations, the review panel may recommend up to one finalist to submit an application for the 2024 LIHTC Innovation Set-Aside.
+Finalists should be prepared to answer questions from the panel and conference attendees. - Following the presentations, the review panel may recommend up to one finalist to submit an application for the 2025 LIHTC Innovation Set-Aside.
 IFA may accept the review panel's recommendation.
-IFA reserves the right to not select any finalists for the 2024 LIHTC Innovation Set-Aside.
-IFA will announce which finalist, if any, is eligible to submit an application for the 2024 LIHTC Innovation Set-Aside
+IFA reserves the right to not select any finalists for the 2025 LIHTC Innovation Set-Aside.
+IFA will announce which finalist, if any, is eligible to submit an application for the 2025 LIHTC Innovation Set-Aside.

-D. 2024 LIHTC INNOVATION SET-ASIDE APPLICATION REQUIREMENTS
+D. 2025 LIHTC INNOVATION SET-ASIDE APPLICATION REQUIREMENTS